Alvearie/de-identification/docs/masking-providers.md

 #### Provide multiple values in the maskingProviders array

-   The Data De-Identification Service allows the application of more than one data protection method to the same FHIR data element.
+   The Data De-Identification Service allows the application of more than one data protection method to the same data element.
 This applies when multiple values are specified in the maskingProviders parameter of a rule.
    The data protection methods are applied in the sequence that they are listed in the data de-identification configuration file.

-   **Note:** This functionality is available for both array and non-array FHIR data elements.
+   **Note:** This functionality is available for both array and non-array data elements.

    This examples shows the supported syntax.

-   **Example 12: Masking a FHIR data element using two privacy providers**
+   **Example 12: Masking a data element using two privacy providers**
 ```
     {
       "rules": [